EmmaB/try_programming/chapters/getting_started.md

   rake db:create:all db:migrate
 ```

 OK!
-We've installed PostgreSQL, created a new Rails app, created a database and connected our app to our database.
+We've created a new Rails app, created a postgresql database and connected our app to our database.
 We’re ready to start up your new Rails app.
 Run the following command:

 ```ruby
     rails server